Steps to become a Registered Dietitian in South Carolina

 State Licensure Renewal Requirements

-You must renew your RD license every 2 years (May 31 of odd-numbered years) and pay a biennial renewal fee of $100.
+You must renew your South Carolina RD license online every two years (May 31 of odd-numbered years) and pay a biennial renewal fee of $100.
 There are no continuing education requirements in South Carolina, although you must maintain your current registration with the Commission on Dietetic Registration to qualify for renewal.

 CDR Renewal Requirements

-To maintain your RD credential, you must recertify with CDR every 5 years and provide documentation of at least 75 hours of continuing education.
+To maintain your RD credential, you must recertify with CDR every five years and provide documentation of at least 75 hours of continuing education.